陈险峰教授学术报告

 Experience

-My research experience is in the areas of fibre gratings, optical fibre sensors, Biophotonics, Label-free biosensor, integrated gratings/micro-nano structures, polymer fibre optics, fibre lasers, optical signal processing, and quantum optics.
+My research experience is in the areas of fibre gratings, optical fibre sensors, Biophotonics, Label-free biosensors, integrated gratings/micro-nano structures, polymer fibre optics, fibre lasers, optical signal processing, and quantum optics.
 Work includes:

 Design and fabrication of advanced grating devices by exploiting novel grating structures & specialty fibres.

-Development of chemical etching technique for refractive index-sensitisation of grating sensors.
+Development of a chemical etching technique for refractive index-sensitisation of grating sensors.

 Development of bio- sensitive/selective/compatible materials and biomolecules immobilisation techniques for the bio-activation of photonic/nano sensor devices.

-Exploitation research on optical label-free biosensor for real-time detection of DNA interactions.
+Exploitation research on optical label-free biosensors for real-time detection of DNA interactions.

 Integration of photonic and nano fabrications to create micro/nano and fluidic structures in optical fibres.